xlvisuals/luanti_lightcycles_game/README.md

 admin can toggle each on/off from the lobby panel):

 - **Point powerup** — placed as part of the level itself, worth bonus points on pickup (3 by default).
-Doesn't respawn until the next match.
+Doesn't respawn until the next race.
-- **Boost powerup** — spawns at a random spot during a match and vanishes if not grabbed in time; instantly refills your boost bar.
+- **Boost powerup** — spawns at a random spot during a race and vanishes if not grabbed in time; instantly refills your boost bar.
 - **Shield powerup** — lets you break straight through the next trail wall you hit, instead of crashing into it, consuming one charge.